l-juno/learn-webdev/README.md

 ### 10. Learn the difference between GET and POST in php
   - GET:
       - appends data to the URL in the form of query parameters, hence the data sent via get is visible in the URL
-      - white space translates to "+", so data is not sent word for word
+      - white space translates to "+", so data is not sent word for word (aka. information is not sent exactly as it is)
       - limited to a maximum URL length which depends on the browser (1000-2000 characters)
       - less secure,
       - can be cached in browser